 The biggest difference between silken tofu and regular tofu is its consistency: silken tofu is very soft and creamy.
 Visually, it looks more like cottage cheese or firm yogurt – and that’s exactly how you can use it.

 The fact that it’s so much softer than regular tofu is due to its water content.
-Silken tofu consists of about 80% water, whereas regular tofu contains only about 50% water.
+Silken tofu consists of about 80 percent water, whereas regular tofu contains only about 50 percent water.
 The reason for that is quite simple: It isn’t pressed after the soy milk is heated and curdled.

 Silken tofu (kinugoshi) originally comes from Japan, where it used to be considered a special delicacy – nowadays it is much more widely used.
 This soft tofu variety is very versatile and is slowly making a name for itself in North America.
 Thanks to its soft consistency, you can use it to make creamy desserts, sauces, soups, and dips – this makes it especially popular among the vegan community as a substitute for curd and cream.

 Silken tofu hardly has any flavor of its own, which is simultaneously its biggest strength and its biggest weakness.
 It works well as a neutral base for various recipes and can be prepared both sweet and savory.
 Eaten plain or without any sort of flavoring, this tofu variety tastes boring and bland.
 That’s why proper preparation is crucial.

 With its soft consistency, silken tofu is fantastic for creamy dips and sauces.
 You can use it just like sour cream or yogurt.
 Some popular recipes include: